 Roles and Responsibilities of a Fashion Content Writer

-We know that a fashion content writer uses their writing skills and knowledge of fashion to produce relevant content.
-But a fashion content writer’s role doesn’t start or end here.
+We know that a fashion content writer uses their writing skills and knowledge of fashion and designing to produce relevant content.
+But, their role doesn’t start or end here.
 Research and ideating go hand in hand with writing and this applies to fashion too.
 Due to the fickle and ever-changing nature of the industry, a fashion content writer needs to remain updated with the trends and changes.

 Scope in the Industry